 Look at how self-sacrificing Hannah, his mama, was to dedicate him.
 Such faith!
 Look at what a great priest Eli was to advise him about how to talk to God.
 Such a mentor!
 Such a nice, distant story, full of heroes of faith.
 It fairly creaked as the dust shifted and settled on it.

 But no. I’m guessing Samuel was just like any kid; he threw his ball against the temple wall, probably had a dog.
 He had to have been lonely there with only old Eli.
-Hannah was the barren second wife of her polygamist husband and was regularly made fun of by his first.
+Hannah was the barren wife of her polygamist husband, who was regularly made fun of by the other one.
 She made a promise to God when she was desperate to give birth.
 Samuel was raised by Eli, who’d already raised two sons that turned out to be jerks.
 Eli was no great father-figure or super-star-prophet-maker.
 He was more like a priestly failure.